API Policies on

 Illegal Substance Policy

-• If participants are found to be using drugs in or out of program housing, consequences will range from a written warning to dismissal from housing or the program, depending on the severity of the incident.
+If participants are found to be using drugs in or out of program housing, they could be dismissed from the program without academic credit or financial refund.

-• Drug use includes misuse of prescription medication (e.g., sharing your ADHD medication with friends or using anti-anxiety medication like XANAX recreationally).
+Drug use includes misuse of prescription medication (e.g., sharing medications with friends or using prescription medication recreationally).

-• Cannabis products are illegal in many countries, and penalties for possession can be severe.
+Cannabis products are illegal in many countries, and penalties for possession can be severe.
 Even if you use them for medicinal purposes, it is vital that you research the laws of your host country before traveling to avoid any problems.
-Do not assume that the host country will have lighter consequences if you show a medicinal card/prescription.
+Host country officials will not accept a medicinal card/prescription from the U. S.

 Use of Prescription Drugs